lahemi/perso_configs/README_LICENSE.txt

 for your own system after all.

-If you require a tad more formal 'license', take a look at http://unlicense.org/ and despair, for that is the one I embrace.
+If you require a tad more formal 'license', take a look at http://unlicense.org/ and despair, for that is the one I embrace, unless otherwise noted.

 See the licenses of the respective software that these configuration files are concerned with, for they are fully applicable and to be